Shiranamikai teaches the dynamic style of Shotokan karate

 Our mixed / adult sessions last around 60 minutes.
 We also have extended periods which enable additional focus on advanced technique, or prepare for competitions and gradings.

 Lessons start with a warm-up and stretch, then progress through fundamental movements of blocking and striking.
 Controlled reaction work with partners and set patterns are conducted at the appropriate distance.

 We nurture beginners and introduce them to techniques gradually to enable them to build up strength, stamina, flexibility and coordination.
 Age and fitness levels may be a consideration before starting any new exercise so it’s always best to have a conversation with your GP, especially if you have any health concerns.

 We nurture beginners and introduce them to techniques gradually to enable them to build up strength, stamina, flexibility and coordination.Austin Biesty, Instructor

 Comfortable clothing that will allow a free range of movement, such as tracksuit bottoms and a t-shirt, is recommended for the first few lessons.
 Masks are required for the duration of your visit.

-Inside, we train barefoot.
-Long hair should be tied back and all jewellery / body adornments removed before the class starts.
+We train barefoot.
+Long hair should be tied back, and all jewellery / body adornments removed before the class starts.

 Outside, we wear trainers.
 Warm layers are fine when chilly; suncream, hats and sunglasses are fine when it’s sunny.